kiwicom/mobile/docs/android/README.md

 ## Test playground app

 You can run the `app` using Android Studio.
-In `app/build.gradle` you need to replace the `SNAPSHOT` for local the library:
+In `app/build.gradle` you need to replace the `SNAPSHOT` version of the library for the local one:

 ```bash
 implementation project(':rnkiwimobile')